publiclab/PublicLab.Editor/README.md

 Help improve Public Lab software!

 To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/PublicLab.Editor/issues

-To install PublicLab.Editor for development, you'll need [NodeJS](https://nodejs.org), then run `npm install` from the root directory.

-Make changes to the files in the `/src/` directory, then run `grunt build` to compile into `/dist/PublicLab.Editor.js`.
-This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
-You'll then be able to try it out in `/examples/index.html`.
-Run `grunt` and leave it running to build as you go.

 For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org